Higher diploma: United Kingdom

+Singapore

+A higher diploma (Advanced and Specialist Diploma), is an academic award by a university, college, tertiary institutions or post-secondary institutions.
+The award is at the same level as an associate degree or diploma/advanced diploma qualifications framework Level 6, but below the standard of a bachelor's degree.

 Hong Kong

 A higher diploma is an academic award by a university, college, other tertiary institutions, or post-secondary institutions.
 The award is at the same level as an associate degree or diploma/advanced diploma qualifications framework Level 4, but below the standard of a bachelor's degree.
 It is also above a lower-level certificate; and lower-level diploma.

-Usually higher diplomas emphasis more on specialization and job training whereas associate degrees focus more on general, broader education.
-For example, there may be a higher diploma for "electrical engineering" but only an associate degree for "physical science".